 It took only a few minutes to open an account and it was active and ready to go a few hours after I provided a copy of my ID and some details about my business.
 Activating the payment methods I needed was equally easy and fast.

 For obvious reasons, I had to link my business bank account to receive settlements.
 Unlike Stripe, Mollie requires that the bank account be verified by sending a transfer TO Mollie.
-As such, it needs to be a real bank account (as services like TransferWise and Holvi use pooled sending accounts).
+As such, it needs to be a real bank account (as services like TransferWise use pooled sending accounts).

 Speaking of which, Mollie settles daily with a rolling weekly reserve (meaning that payments processed today will settle next week).